sysartifacts/sysartifacts.github.io/ReadMe.md

 Adapt this page to your conference name by changing the title and text (e.g. change `OSDI` to `ATC`).

-## Adding another Artifact Evaluation year to an existing Conference
+## Adding another year to an existing conference

 Start from an existing conference year such as `eurosys2022`, by copy-pasting its existing folder in `_conferences` to your new folder.